This recipe has been deemed by many as the best Lemon Meringue Pie ever. It makes a wonderful dessert for Thanksgiving or any other special occasion.

 And you can make it too - the recipe is simple, as long as you follow the instructions carefully.
 Using pasteurized egg yolks in the uncooked filling is a good idea, but pasteurized egg whites sometimes just won't whip to stiff peaks.
 The whites are safer than the yolks, so you can use unpasteurized egg whites.
-Just don't serve to anyone who falls into a high risk health group.
+Just don't serve this pie to anyone who falls into a high-risk health group.

-By the way, you cannot sanitize the exterior of eggs and make them safe for those in high risk groups or anyone else.
+By the way, you cannot sanitize the exterior of eggs and make them safe for those in high-risk groups or anyone else.
 Salmonella is on the inside of the egg too, since chickens with Salmonella have it in their ovaries.
 According to the USDA, the egg yolk is most likely to be contaminated with Salmonella bacteria.
-And eggs don't have to be fresh from the chicken for the egg whites to fluff - the protein molecules in the albumin do not degrade after only a few weeks.
+And eggs don't have to be fresh from the chicken for the egg whites to fluff - the protein molecules in the albumin do not degrade for a few weeks.

 - Preheat the oven to 375 F. In a medium bowl, combine the graham cracker crumbs, butter, and walnuts and mix well.
 Press this mixture into the bottom and up the sides of a 10" deep dish pie plate.